DONGChuan/DONGChuan.github.io/_posts/2016-02-15-Struts-ONGL.md

 ### generator

 **Generate an iterator based on give string**.
-If 'var' not set, it will only exist in Value Stack which means you can not use it ourside the tag.
+If `var` not set, it will only exist in Value Stack which means you can not use it outside the tag.
 (Not in page context)

 | Name | Required | Default | Description |
 |---|---|---|---|